Friday, August 8, 2008

 Inside the garden area Paleis Het Loo National Museum, Netherlands

-Paleis Het Loo National Museum had been home to Royals up to the 1980's.
-We decided to go inside for a tour and rent a headset that will tell us the stories of each room and point out the personal tastes and the era's interior design influences that span over the years.
-It a museum about the history of furniture!
+Paleis Het Loo National Museum was home to royalty until the 1980s.
+We decided to take a tour and rent headsets that narrated the stories of each room, highlighting the personal tastes and interior design influences from different eras.
+It is a museum dedicated to the history of furniture!

 Inside the garden has variety with ponds & fountains.
 Paleis Het Loo National Museum